MZT-srcount/HyperGP/README.md

 ## Run the examples

-There are already some examples at the [examples](./examples/) directory, you can directly run these examples after installing ``HyperGP`` and activating the environments.
+There are already some simple examples at the [examples](./examples/) directory, you can directly run these examples after installing ``HyperGP`` and activating the environments.

 ```bash
 python ./examples/workflow_test.py